Data Protection Officers: Myth Buster

 The DPO role currently has a formal set of accountabilities and duties, laid down within the GDPR.

-• Duty to inform and advise the organisation and its employees about their obligations under UK/EU GDPR and other data protection laws.
+• Duty to inform and advise the organisation and its employees about their obligations under GDPR and other data protection laws.
 This includes laws in other jurisdictions which are relevant to the organisation’s operations.

-• Duty to monitor the organisation’s compliance with the UK GDPR and other data protection laws.
+• Duty to monitor the organisation’s compliance with the GDPR and other data protection laws.
 This includes ensuring suitable data protection polices are in place, training staff (or overseeing this), managing data protection activities, conducting internal reviews & audits and raising awareness of data protection issues & concerns so they can be tackled effectively.

 • Duty to advise on, and to monitor data protection impact assessments (DPIAs).